 A signature on a consent form alone does not constitute informed consent.
-The pharmacist obtaining consent must have a meaningful discussion with the patient and provide them sufficient and balanced information to make an informed decision.
+The pharmacist obtaining informed consent must provide an opportunity for discussion with the patient or their agent.
 This may include but is not limited to:

-the nature of the healthcare,
+- the nature of the healthcare, - expected benefits,